jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Introduction/Instance-Type-Family.md

 ## GPU Type

-GPU Type currently provides GPU Standard Type, providing you with a heterogeneous computing resource with high performance.
-Each vCPU is corresponded to hyper-threading core of an Intel Xeon processor.
+GPU Type currently provides GPU Standard Type and GPU Virtualization Type.
+The specification of GPU Virtualization Type is currently under inviting test in partial availability zones in North China, and if you need to purchase, please open ticket.

 <div id="user-content-6"></div>